AzureCosmosDB/scenario-based-labs/IoT/Demo step-by step - Cosmos DB scenario-based labs - IoT.md

 4. Select **Purchase**

 > The template deployment will take a few minutes to complete.
-Continue with the guide once it completes
+Continue with the guide once it completes.

 ### Task 2: Authenticate the Office 365 API Connection for sending email alerts